OpsMx/isd-quick-install/isd403/README.md

 Wait for about 5 min.
 The halyard pod might restart during this period.

-Now, open your browser and navigate to http://localhost:8080 Login with username admin and password opsmxadmin123
+Now, open your browser and navigate to http://localhost:8080

+Execute the following command to retrieve the password

+- kubectl -n opsmx-argo get secret openldap -o jsonpath='{.data.LDAP_ADMIN_PASSWORD}'| base64 -d

+Login with username admin and password xxxxxxxxxxxxx

 This link provides starting steps for developers: